ciberado/k8s-lab-based-training/0900-CICD/096-argocd/README.md

 <summary>
 or using HTTPS, this way you are not forced to use a user and password, therefor, can be set this way for public repositories
 </summary>

+**WARNING** if you try this option, make sure you modify `Application` and `AppProject` yaml manifests later.
+You will need to set the URL correctly for https usage, instead of the one provided for this lab.

 ```bash
 cat << EOF > argocd-repo-secret-https.yaml